 If you take out hospital cover for the first time before July 1 after your 31st birthday, you won’t have to pay any LHC loading.

 LHC loading lasts for ten years.
 If you’ve paid LHC loading for ten consecutive years it will no longer apply from the first day after the last day of the ten year period.

 What happens if I have to discontinue my insurance for a period?

 We get that you might need to discontinue your membership for brief periods.
 LHC loading allows for a total of 1094 days absence before your CAE is affected.
-For any absences beyond the allowed period your CAE will increase by one year for every full year of absence.
+For any absences beyond the allowed period your Certified Age at Entry (CAE) will increase by one year for every full year of absence.

 What if I suspend my membership?